Alex313031/ThoriumOS/README.md

 - When running './build_packages' append `--nowithdebug` \
 &nbsp; - *This builds chromeos-base/chrome (Chromium) locally instead of downloading prebuilt binaries from google storage.*\
 NOTE: To login, API Keys are needed.
 Follow > https://www.chromium.org/developers/how-tos/api-keys \
-&nbsp;&nbsp; - A sample .googleapikeys and chrome_dev.conf file are provided.
+&nbsp;&nbsp; - Sample .googleapikeys and chrome_dev.conf files are provided.

 The .zips in Releases contain **chromiumos_image.bin** which can be flashed to a USB Drive with https://www.balena.io/etcher/, *dd*, or *cros_flash* and booted on most processors supporting SSE3 or later.
 NOTE: NVidia is not supported. (yet)